 Information about being a supervisor.

-The supervisor(s) should be the primary source of advice for PhD students.
 Most supervisors are very experienced and can advise on strategies for dealing with the kinds of problems that arise in the course of research.
-With the general lack of structure of PhD studies, lack of discipline can be a problem, and sometimes a bit of pressure is helpful.
-The student-supervisor relationship requires a degree of patience on both sides.
-Sometimes the relationship begins to break down, and in such cases it can be helpful to seek outside advice or support.
-Sometimes students seek a change of supervisor, but there are situations in which no improvement is feasible, for instance due to lack of local specialist expertise.
+The student-supervisor relationship requires a degree of patience on both sides, but sometimes the relationship begins to break down, and in such cases it can be helpful to seek outside advice or support.